menandmice/micetro_docs/guides/user-manual/view_change_history.rst

 1. Click the filter icon in the top right corner.

-2. Enter the relevant information and click :guilabel:`Search`.
+2. Enter/select the relevant information and click :guilabel:`Search`.

    .. image:: ../../images/history-filter.png
       :width: 65%

+   * If you're viewing global object history, you can select an object type to narrow down the results.
+   * Administrators have the option to enter a username in the :guilabel:`Made by user` box to view changes by specific users.